sofianebelbrik/water_pollution_prediction_system/README.md

 The goal is to build an intelligent system that:
 - Detects outliers in water quality parameters
 - Predicts real-time and next-day values for key pollutants
-- Matches predictions to the user's location and nearest water type
+- Matches predictions to the user's location and nearest 3 water types
 - Displays this information in a user-friendly dashboard

 ---